ethereum/act/README.md

 Multiple levels of proofs:
 --------------------------

-i) Given "behaviour case", show that poststorage is implemented by the bytecode. ii) Given behaviour, prove that the postcondition holds. iii) Given postconditions, show contract invariant property iiii) Given (transition system = "CONTRACT"), show that arbitrary property holds
+1. Given "behaviour case", show that poststorage is implemented by the bytecode.
+2. Given behaviour, prove that the postcondition holds.
+3. Given postconditions, show contract invariant property
+4. Given (transition system = "CONTRACT"), show that arbitrary property holds

 Developing:
 -----------